I’ve been writing persuasively since I was a child. Here’s the letter I wrote to Santa Claus when I was seven years old.

 Clients describe me as one of the most pleasant people to work with.
-It’s my Midwest roots.
+It’s my Midwestern roots.
 I grew up on a 40-acre family farm in Kansas.
 We raised rabbits, sheep, goats, dogs and cats.
 The true test of creativity is giving each animal a name.
 I did just that.
 Did I mention there were hundreds of animals?

 I studied journalism and sciences at Kansas State University, in Manhattan, a city known as The Little Apple.
 I edited the college newsletter, wrote for The K-State Collegian university newspaper, and created copy for many print publications, non-digital at the time, of course.

-As an adult, I have lived in nine states.
+As an adult, I’ve lived in nine states.
 Helping people communicate better to their audiences is the one constant in my ever-changing home address.
-Wherever I’ve lived, people come to me when they need a writer to create refreshing content under a deadline.
+Wherever I’ve lived, people come to me when they need a copywriter to create refreshing content under a deadline.

-I reside in Central New Jersey with my family, two cats and an inexhaustible number of electronic devices.
+Life is good in Central New Jersey with my family, two cats, and an inexhaustible number of electronic devices.
 It’s the chargers (and batteries) that are in short supply.

 In my spare time, I love reading through my “stack” of ebooks, telling stories about growing up on the farm, and dreaming about my next adventure in exploring the Northeast.

-When you’re ready to talk about your next marketing communications project, contact me.
+When you’re ready to talk about your next marketing project, then let’s chat.